pachterlab/seqspec/docs/SPECIFICATION.md

 # Specification

+`seqspec` stands for "Sequence Specification" and is a file format for annotating sequencing reads.
+The file is written in YAML and can be manipulated with the `seqspec` command line tool.

+## Terminology and Concepts

-Each assay is described by two objects: the `Assay` object and the `Region` object.
+Each `spec` is described by two objects: the `Assay` object and the `Region` object.
 A library is described by one `Assay` object and multiple (possibly nested) `Region` objects.
 The `Region` objects are grouped with a `join` operation and an `order` on the sub`Region`s specified.
 A simple (but not fully specified example) looks like the following:

 ```
 modalities: